Collection Description & Arrangement

 In 1944 Harvey and his family moved to New Brunswick, New Jersey, where Harvey attended high school.
 He was valedictorian of the class of 1948, and went on to graduate magna cum laude from Harvard University, class of 1952.
 He earned an MA from Harvard in 1955, and a Ph.D., from the New School for Social Research in 1968.

-In 1959, after a whirlwind romance of just ten weeks, he married Bryna J. (Levenberg) Fireside in New York City.
+In 1959, he married Bryna J. (Levenberg) Fireside in New York City.
 By 1968, with two small children in tow, they left Greenwich Village for Ithaca, where Harvey accepted a teaching position with Ithaca College in the Politics Department.
 He later became the Charles A. Dana professor of politics.
 Harvey encouraged his students to take part in the Ithaca community by volunteering in a service organization of their choice.
 Many of his students volunteered at the Ithaca Youth Bureau, others at the Mental Health Association (of which Harvey served as president for several years).
 Harvey also encouraged his students to work in local and national political campaigns, several of whom campaigned for Matt McHugh for D.A. who became the first Democratic D.A. in Tompkins County since the Civil War.
 He retired from Ithaca College in 1996 where he was name professor emeritus.

 He has had articles published in dozens of journals and magazines and has conducted research in such areas as Soviet human rights, U.S. immigration policy, and human rights violations during the Bosnian conflict.
 Fireside's lifelong devotion to humanitarian causes is evidenced by his current association with the Border Fund and his leadership of the Bosnian Student Project, which secures U.S. scholarships and accommodations for young refugees from Bosnia.
 Over the years, Fireside served as chair of his department, of a dean's search committee, of an inter-disciplinary curriculum committee, and of a long-range planning committee on admissions.